hskang9/RoboND-DeepLearning-Project/report.md

 ![alt](./docs/misc/decoder.png)

 #### FCN Architecture
 As discussed earlier, we use an encoder/decoder architecture for doing pixel level classification.
-Here is the high level structure of the final network,
+Here is the high level structure of the final network.
 ![alt](./docs/misc/unet.png)

 I am using a 5 layer deep encoder and correspondingly 5 layer deep decoder network.